 To conduct and disseminate educational research to empower Muslim Societies with data-driven recommendations for transformative education policy and practice.

-- Carrying out evidence-based research in advancing education in Muslim societies.
+- Conduct evidence-based research in advancing education in Muslim societies

-- Disseminating research through publication and translation, teaching, policy recommendations, and strategic engagements.
+- Disseminate research through publication and translation, teaching, policy recommendations, and strategic engagements

-- Exploring educational issues at the intersection of policy, pedagogy, curricula, governance, and evaluation of impact.
+- Explore educational issues at the intersection of policy, pedagogy, curricula, governance, and evaluation of impact

-- Renewal of Islamic Thought as an impetus to advancing education in Muslim societies.
+- Conduct theoretical research to renew the role of Islamic thought as an impetus to advancing education in Muslim societies